 1. Get in line for an XL front-loading machine at your local laundromat and place your comforter inside.

-- Wash the comforter on a gentle cycle with a small amount of mild or all-natural detergent.
-Too much soap can strip the down.
+2. Select the delicate/gentle cycle and add a small amount of mild or all-natural detergent.
+Too much soap can strip the down, so be sparing.

-- Run the comforter through two rinse cycles to ensure that all the soap has been washed out.
+3. Run the comforter through two rinse cycles to ensure all the soap has been washed out.

-- Dry the comforter in a extra-large capacity dryer on low.
-This may take a few hours, but it'll ensure that all the down is completely dry to prevent mold growth.
+4. Dry the comforter in an XL capacity dryer on low.
+This may take a few hours but will ensure that all the down is completely dry to prevent mold growth.

-- Add a couple tennis balls to the dryer to help fluff the down as it dries.
+5. You might want to add a few tennis balls to the dryer to help fluff the down as it dries.
 The goal is to prevent the down from clumping and mushing together.
-Also, take the comforter out a few times throughout the drying process and fluff it up.
+Take the comforter out a few times throughout the drying process and fluff it up.

-- If you're unsure if the comforter is completely dry, try holding the comforter up to an overhead light.
-If you can see clumps through the fabric, put it back in the dryer.
-If the down seems to be evenly spread out and diffused, it's probably pretty close to being dry.
+6. If you're unsure whether or not the comforter is completely dry, try holding it up to an overhead light.
+If you can see clumps through the fabric (like in the photo below) put it back in the dryer.
+If the down seems to be evenly spread out and diffused, its probably pretty close to being dry.